 This post is sponsored by Kerry.

-How does Kerry work with foodservice operators to help them reduce sugar with minimal impact on taste?
+How does Kerry work with foodservice chains and operators to clean up their menus?

 Nathan Pratt, PhD, RD, is a nutrition analyst with Kerry’s global nutrition team.
 He is responsible for managing day-to-day operations and content of the Kerry Health and Nutrition Institute, as well as internal and external scientific communications at Kerry.

 If you enjoyed this article, join SmartBrief’s email list for more stories about the food and beverage industry.
 We offer 20 newsletters covering the industry from restaurants to food manufacturing.